Miscellaneous Treble-O Information

 Removing the Bottom Plate

-If you turn the points over, you will see there is a separate flat plastic piece extending from under the area where the slide lever is to the other end of the points.
+If you turn the points over, you will see that there is a separate flat plastic piece that extends from under the area where the slide lever is to the other end of the points.
 This is the piece that says "Lone Star Treble-O-Lectric Made in England" on it.
-I don't have any of the electric type points and I know that the housing is shaped a bit differently than the manual (hand-operated) ones (there is an extra "step" on the manual points housing on the side away from the rail) but the construction is basically the same.
+I don't have any of the electric type points and I know that the housing is shaped a bit differently than the manual (hand-operated) ones (there is an extra "step" on the manual points housing on the side away from the rail) but I assume the construction is basically the same.